shredmaster/vuex-help/README.md

 npm install --save @golml/vuex-help
 ```

 this plugin relying on modules to create the natural API.
-Therefore, you need to pass the modules as option.
+Therefore, you need to export the modules and pass to plugin as an option property.
 ```js
 // example/shopping-cart/store/index.js
 export const modules = {